ReetBarik/GreediRIS/artifact_description/create_figures/generate_plots/README.md

 The command to generate the plots in Figures 4 and 5 are: `python3 plot_master.py`

 This will result in the generation of the following:
-* Figure4_livejournal_breakdown.PDF -- corresponding to the plot in Figure 4 (a) in the article.
+* Figure3.PDF -- corresponding to the scaling plot in Figure 3 in the article.
-* Figure4_wikipedia_breakdown.PDF -- corresponding to the plot in Figure 4 (b) in the article.
+* Figure4_livejournal_breakdown.PDF -- corresponding to the breakdown plot in Figure 4 in the article.
-* Figure5_livejournal_receiver_breakdown.PDF -- corresponding to the plot in Figure 5 (a) in the article.
-* Figure5_wikipedia_receiver_breakdown.PDF -- corresponding to the plot in Figure 5 (b) in the article.
+* Figure5.PDF -- corresponding to the truncated plot in Figure 5 in the article.